deluxateer/delux-toolkit-express/README.md

 * write a sass function to contrast text colors in response to background colors
   * make the text black on light bgc
   * make the text white on dark bgc
+* simplify the carousel component's architecture
+  * too much of the carousel's inner-workings markup is forcibly exposed when calling the mixin

 ### Project-Specific
 * Try to make card float up and down upon hover